Subject Summary

 Essential: None.

-A Level Biology, NST Part IA Biology of Cells; NST Part IB Cell and Developmental Biology.
+Recommended: A Level Biology; NST Part IA Biology of Cells; NST Part IB Cell and Developmental Biology.

-In addition, NST Part IA Evolution & Behaviour, Part IA Mathematical Biology, Part IB Evolution & Animal Diverstiy and IB Mathematical and Computational Biology provide valuable introductions to evolutionary and populations aspects of the Part II course.
+In addition NST Part IA Evolution & Behaviour, IA Mathematical Biology and IB Evolution & Animal Diversity provide valuable introductions to evolutionary and population genetics; NST Part IB Mathematical & Computational Biology provides useful skills for students interested in mathematical genetics.

 Additional Information